Skip to main content

 Written by Sahil Khanna

-Updated over 2 months ago
+Updated over a month ago

-• Part 1: Live session between the Builder and the Sage:
+Part 1: Live session with the Sage

-• Part 2: Sage provides audio-based feedback:
+Part 2: Sage feedback

 Before the Call